 Types of Protectionism

 Some of the most popular protectionist policies include:

-- Import Tariffs - Taxing imported goods increase the cost to importers and raises the price of the imported goods in local markets.
+- Import tariffs: Taxing imported goods increases the cost to importers and raises the price of the imported goods in local markets.

 Costs of Protectionism

 There's little question among economists that protectionism is harmful, with costs that far outweigh benefits over the long term.
 Comparative advantage provides much of the rationale for this argument, saying that two countries can benefit from free trade, even if one is more efficient in the production of all goods than the other.